menu 1

 What makes traces look jagged or "saw toothed"?

 PressureTrace regulates current flow but on rare occasions old, used or defective batteries have caused traces with a "saw tooth" appearance.
 Replacing the battery with a fresh one should eliminate jagged traces.
-To date every occurrence of this problem has been when using Duracell brand batteries.
+To date every occurrence of this problem has been when using Duracel brand batteries.

 PressureTrace is warranted against all defects.
 If you suspect your system is not working properly email RSI using the links below.
 For more information about our warrantee policies, click here.